UNLV professor makes a mammoth discovery, uncovers fossils outside of Pahrump - UNLV Free Press

 Hoping to use the excitement surrounding the discovery, Rowland plans to fundraise money for ongoing and future UNLV paleontology projects.

-The crowdfunding project will go live on UNLV Rebel Raiser on April 1st with a goal of $8,000.
+The crowdfunding project went live on UNLV Rebel Raiser on April 1, and it has already raised about 10 percent of its $8,000 goal.
 The project will establish funding levels where contributors at certain levels will be invited to help excavate the site.
-For $1000, one donor will be invited to help name the mammoth.
+For $1,000, one donor will be invited to help name the mammoth.

 Once excavated, the fossils will be housed in the Las Vegas Natural History Museum.